... I didn't consider myself a very good surfer in 1967

 I had several more Hansens after that.
 My favorite was a 7'6" pintail.
 This is the one I'm riding in the Pope picture shown left.

-I let most everyone try my boards ... sometimes walking them to RonJons.
-Soon RonJons started selling out of each new Hansen shipment the day it arrived.
+I let most everyone try my boards ... sometimes meeting them later in RonJons.
+Soon RonJons was selling out of each new Hansen shipment the day it arrived.

 I managed to win Men's division at the Florida State Championships the next year while riding for Hansen out of the RonJon shop.